Lorp/samsa-core/README.md

 If loading a font file from a remote URL, you’ll probably use `fetch()` then `response.arrayBuffer()` to obtain the ArrayBuffer.
 If a font file is dragged onto the browser, the ArrayBuffer is obtained by enumerating the `e.dataTransfer.items` array, where `e` is the drop event.
 For each `item` in the array (there may be multiple items), if its `kind` property is equal to `file`, set `file = item.getAsFile()` and the promise `file.arrayBuffer()` will yield the ArrayBuffer.

+## Flow diagram
-Here is a high-level flowchart illustrating how Samsa creates a SamsaFont object from an ArrayBuffer, creates a SamsaInstance from the SamsaFont, then renders text as SVG.
+The diagram illustrates how Samsa creates a SamsaFont object from an ArrayBuffer, creates a SamsaInstance from the SamsaFont, then renders text as SVG.

 ```mermaid
 flowchart TD